 Recently many informal local Facebook groups have been established in response to Covid-19 bringing together informal volunteers who can help and support people already in their neighbourhood.
 It’s fantastic to see such a fast response from individuals wanting to volunteer and help their neighbours and community!

-Cumbria CVS has produced some basic Volunteer Guidelines that you can use to share with your volunteers who may be helping neighbours informally & organised by local neighbours and the community.
-Please download here
+Cumbria CVS has produced some basic Volunteer Guidelines (*Updated 15.07.20*) that you can use to share with your volunteers who may be helping neighbours informally & organised by local neighbours and the community.
+Please download: Basic Volunteer Guidelines 160720

 Some useful national resources and information that has been produced for Informal Groups of Volunteers: https://covidmutualaid.org/resources/

-This Covid-19 Volunteer Handbook has been designed for groups working with informal volunteers to support older or vulnerable people by undertaking roles such as shopping, collecting prescriptions, gardening, telephone befriending.
-This resource can be downloaded and adapted to suit your organisation:
+For groups working with informal volunteers.
+This (word) resource can be downloaded and adapted to suit your organisation: